 - Shop (selling hand-made souvenirs, special occasion gifs, Hurtigruten logo merchandise); Video Games Arcade.

-- The Sun Deck is the place for Hurtigruten’s special ceremony “Arctic Circle baptism”, including a Neptune-costumed crewmember, icy seawater, and a shot for warming up.
+- On Sun Deck are located two outdoor gym areas, walking/running track and aft Observation Deck (viewing area).
+Sundeck is also where Hurtigruten holds the special ceremony “Arctic Circle baptism” that includes a Neptune-costumed crew, icy seawater, and a vodka shot for warming up.

 MS Roald Amundsen - user reviews and comments

 HX (Hurtigruten Expeditions) has unveiled its 2025-2026 season, highlighting its commitment to expanding into growth destinations through the...November 8, 2023

 Hurtigruten Group AS, renowned for pioneering the world's first expedition voyage back in 1896, is advancing its adventure travel brand, Hurtigruten...September 20, 2023

 On August 28th, 2023, a significant event unfolded on the Northwest Passage route as Hurtigruten Expeditions' ships MS Roald Amundsen and MS Fridtjof...September 1, 2023